PacificBiosciences/pbmm2/README.md

 parameter set, please open a GitHub issue!

 ### What other special parameters are used implicitly?
-To achieve similar alignment behavior like blasr, we use
+To achieve similar alignment behavior like blasr, we implicitly use following minimap2 parameters:

  - soft clipping with `-Y`
  - long cigars for tag `CG` with `-L`